ramseyzhan/AR-Furniture-Android/README.md

 ## ARFurnitureApp

-This is the place where we hold our demo product.
+This is the place where we hold our demo AR Furniture App.

+File Structure:

+|-- app
+        |-- java
+            |-- com.bongjlee.arfurnitureapp
+                |-- ARViewPage.java
+                |-- CompanyRegistrationForm.java
+                |-- HomePage.java
+                |-- MyArFragment.java
+                |-- ProductPage.java
+                |-- ProductSubmissionForm.java
+                |-- UserAccountPage.java
+                |-- UserEdit.java
+                |-- UserLogin.java
+                |-- UserLogout.java
+        |-- res
+            |-- layout
+                |-- activity_ar_ui.xml
+                |-- activity_comapny_registration_form.xml
+                |-- activity_home_page.xml
+                |-- activity_product.xml
+                |-- activity_product_submission.xml
+                |-- activity_user_account_page.xml
+                |-- activity_user_login.xml
+                |-- activity_user_sign_up.xml
+                |-- toolbar.xml
+|-- Gradle Scripts
+        |-- build.gradle
+        |-- settings.gradle

+Java files will handle all the behaviors of the app while interacting with Firebase and providing value to the xml files.

+Xml files display all the frontend layout and component of the application.

+Gradle files handle the external library dependencies and project settings that the app utilize.

+*** Instructions: ***

-When you start the application you would be in HomePage.java and view the products are guest.
+When you start the application (build and run the app on HomePage.java), you would be on the home page and view the products as a guest.

-By click the product card, you would be view the ProductPage.java and enter the AR mode on the MyArFragment.java.
+By click the product card, you would be able to view the ProductPage.java and enter the AR mode on the MyArFragment.java.

 We have done the users sign-up and sign in system in the UserLogin.java and UserEdit.java.

-After sign-in and register at CompanyRegistrationForm.java, you can uoload the furnitures to our data base.
+After sign-in and register at CompanyRegistrationForm.java, you can upload the furniture details to our database.

 ## Database Generate

-This is the place We arrange our firebase and generate some sample data.
+This is the place where we arrange our Firebase and generate sample data for testing.

 ## ProAR

-It is a simple version that only contain the basic functions for the AR.
+This is a simple version that only contains the basic functions of the AR.